dhable/caffeinatedideas.com/_posts/2011-05-09-what-navy-seals-can-teach-us-about-software-development.markdown

 I was having a conversation with a co-worker last week about various bad scrum practices that seem to creep into acceptance (often times called scrum-but).
 We started to think about why we\'ve seen scrum teams with these problems and what the solution is.
-That\'s when I asked, "how come the Navy SEALs don\'t seem to have as many problems even though they face great uncertainty and challenges?""
-After thinking about it, I came up with three key lessons that we could learn from the SEALs.
+That\'s when I asked, \"how come the Navy SEALs don\'t seem to have as many problems even though they face great uncertainty and challenges?\" After thinking about it, I came up with three key lessons that we could learn from the SEALs.